 “Stories help children understand the world and their place in it,” she says.
 “The first distinction children make is gender.
 Am I a boy or a girl?
 Typical gender stereotypes quickly narrow down a child’s natural potential to see themselves in different characters.”

 Dr O’Sullivan adds that while differences between boys and girls exist, “some differences are socially created and reinforced through gender stereotyped children’s characters and how boys and girls are described.
 Opportunities to balance this with gender neutral characters or those that turn stereotypes around are a welcome addition that shouldn’t really seem unusual in 2015.”

-Are You a Boy or Are You a Girl? is illustrated by the film-maker and designer Fisher, who met Savage when also appearing in My Transsexual Summer.
+Are You a Boy or Are You a Girl? is illustrated by the film-maker and designer Fox Fisher, who met Savage on the set of My Transsexual Summer.